mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Same person:** But that’s not really true in Japan, is it?

 **Katagiri Roshi:** Well, on the appearance, on the surface aspect of the human world, there is a hierarchy, you know.
 And also on hierarchies means time and space, very naturally.
-But I am talking about, where is the fundamental way of thinking is placed.
+But I am talking about, where the fundamental way of thinking is placed.
 Where is it?
 There is hierarchical way or not hierarchical way.
-Where is your relation?
 Where is the relation among the human beings?
 Among all sentient beings.
 Standing where?
-Hierarchical way, relation in vertical or relation in horizontal.
-That creates quite different world.
+Hierarchical way, relation in vertical, or relation in horizontal.
+That creates quite a different world.
 Spiritually, quite different.

 #### 32:24